scriban/scriban/doc/language.md

 > **input**: `{%{Hello this is {{ name }}}%}`
 > **output**: `Hello this is {{ name }}`

-Any escape block can be also escaped by increasing the number of `%` in the starting and ending block:
+If you want to escape an escape block, you can increase the number of % in the starting and ending block:
 > **input**: `{%%{This is an escaped block: }%} here}%%}`
 > **output**: `This is an escaped block: }%} here`

 This allow effectively to nest escape blocks and still be able to escape them.

+This allows for effective nesting of escape blocks and the ability to escape them.
-Hence a starting escape block `{%%%%{` will required an ending `}%%%%}`
+For example, a starting escape block {%%%%{ will require an ending }%%%%}"

 [:top:](#language)
 ### 1.4 Whitespace control